MedPhyDO/app-skeleton/docs/en/installation.md

     <your miniconda binpath>/pip install -r requirements.txt

-Download Javascript / CSS and Fonts to resources/vendor for weasyprint and offline using.
+With installation script download Javascript / CSS and Fonts to resources/vendor for weasyprint and offline using.

-With installation script

     <your miniconda binpath>/python install-resources.py

-Make materialdesignicons-webfont.ttf to be usable by all users
+Make materialdesignicons-webfont.ttf to be usable in your system

     sudo cp ./resources/vendor/fonts/materialdesignicons-webfont.ttf /usr/share/fonts/truetype/materialdesignicons_webfont.ttf